microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

 ## Data Preparation

 #### Sample data
-The sample data for this lab is the AdventureWorks sample database, published by Microsoft to showcase how to design SQL Server databases and Analysis Services models.
+The data for this lab is the AdventureWorks sample database, published by Microsoft to showcase how to design SQL Server databases and Analysis Services models.

-### Import a dataflow model into a workspace
+### Import a dataflow model into a group workspace and edit credentials

+A dataflow has been partially started, which we'll now be responsible for editing to the labs completion.
+To get started we'll import the existing dataflow model and edit credentials, so that you can transform the data and perform refresh operations.

-1. Download the sample **model.json** file.
+1. Download the sample **Dataflow demo.json** file, which contains the metadata format.

-1. To use the [premium features of dataflows](https://docs.microsoft.com/power-bi/transform-model/dataflows/dataflows-premium-features) in this lab you'll need to ensure your group workspace has a capacity assigned.
-In the top right corner of your group workspace, select the **Settings** option and in the navigation pane select the **Premium** tab to confirm that a **Premium** license mode has been enabled from any one of the options below.
+1. To use the [premium features of dataflows](https://docs.microsoft.com/power-bi/transform-model/dataflows/dataflows-premium-features) in this lab we'll need to ensure the group workspace has a capacity assigned.
+In the top right corner of the group workspace, select the **Settings** option and in the navigation pane select the **Premium** tab to confirm that a **Premium** license mode has been enabled from any one of the options below.

     **License mode:**
     - [Premium per user](https://docs.microsoft.com/power-bi/admin/service-premium-per-user-faq)